 How Does Virginia Define Underage Drinking?

-Virginia’s laws on underage drinking are complicated.
+Virginia’s laws on underage drinking are a bit complicated.
 However, they generally boil down to a few basic points.

 In Virginia, it is a Class 1 misdemeanor for any minor to:

 - Purchase alcohol under any circumstances.

 - Consume alcohol, except in a private residence with the permission of a parent or guardian.

 - Possess alcohol, unless “making a delivery of alcoholic beverages by order of a parent.”

 - Work as a bartender, unless at an establishment that sells only beer.